To prepare students to become certified surgical technologists, central sterile processing technologists or endoscopic technicians.

 64 credit hours

-Note: A student may declare the Health Science - Surgical Technology Specialist A.S. degree as his or her program of study at any time on TCC Passport or through the TCC Admissions and Enrollment Services office.
-However, the student is not officially admitted into the A.S. degree until the student is enrolled in or has completed the Surgical Technology Specialist Certificate (6355) program.
+Note: A student may declare the Health Science degree as his or her program of study at any time through the TCC Admissions and Enrollment Services office.
+However, the student is not officially admitted into the A.S. degree until the student is enrolled in or has completed one of three college credit certificate programs: Surgical Technology Specialist Certificate (6355) , Central Sterile Processing Technologist Certificate (6360) or Endoscopy Technician Certificate (6361) .
 The student must contact the Division of Healthcare Professions to be officially admitted into the A.S. degree program.

-Applicants must submit a TCC admission application and attend the Surgical Technology Program information session to obtain and submit a program application.
+Applicants must submit a TCC admission application (www.tcc.fl.edu/apply) and a separate healthcare program application through TCC Passport.

 See Additional Healthcare Program Requirements for important information.